dan-xiang/dan-xiang.github.io/teaching.md

 In Spring 2020, I was an instructor for STAT220: Statistical Methods and Applications, co-taught with Peter McCullagh and Jiacheng Wang.

-Statistics and probability visualizations: https://seeing-theory.brown.edu/
+Here are some statistics and probability visualizations that I like to use in class: https://seeing-theory.brown.edu/